 First State Ballet Theatre—A Brief History

 In early 2003, the company was invited to relocate to Wilmington’s Grand Opera House.
 With funding from the City of Wilmington, the Longwood and Welfare Foundations and individuals, they designed and built beautiful, state-of-the-art studios.
-From their new home at the Grand, the company later expanded its performing presence throughout the state to venues in Arden, Talleyville, Greenville, Wilmington, Newark, Middletown, Smyrna, Dover, Georgetown, Lewes and Selbyville.

 First State Ballet Theatre is proud of its artistic, educational and financial achievements and looks forward to bringing the beauty and excitement of this extraordinary art form to future generations of Delawareans.